This page covers local services and shops, plus some generally useful information for living in Winfrith Newburgh.

-If you own a property which borders on the Win, you have certain responsibilities as what is termed a “riparian owner” – the Environment Agency have a leaflet on it which you can download here
+If you own a property which borders on the Win, you have certain responsibilities as what is termed a “riparian owner” – the Environment Agency have a leaflet on it which you can click on the website link above or, download here

 Winfrith’s rubbish is collected on Fridays.
 Ordinary rubbish and recycling are on alternate weeks (i.e. each is collected fortnightly) but food waste is collected weekly.